 Below we have provided links to Find A Grave and Interment.net listings for each of Delhi's former and current cemeteries.

 North Cemetery began as a private family cemetery in the mid-1800s.
 On May 17, 1852, Delhi Township acquired the cemetery from Joshua North for $55.
 The original section of the cemetery was restricted for burials of North family members and close friends of the pioneering family.
 There are no cemetery records dating prior to Delhi Township's purchase of the cemetery.
 The North Cemetery Association was established in 1911 to care for the cemetery.
 In 1960, the the North Delhi Cemetery was annexed by the City of Lansing along with the North School District and the entire Miller Road Community.
 All records and care for the cemetery were then transferred to the City of Lansing.
 Though it is now located in Lansing, the vast majority of those buried there were pioneers of Delhi Township - including Delhi first supervisor Henry Harrison North and first treasurer Roswell Everett.
 The first burial after the annexation occurred in January 1961.
 The cemetery is no longer active and in order for a burial to occur, one must already have ownership of the plot(s) via inheritance or transfer of ownership.
-Records for North Cemetery can be obtained through the City of Lansing Cemetery Administrative Office.
+Records for North Cemetery can be obtained through the City of Lansing Cemetery Administrative Office or the Cemetery Courtesy Office run by the Friends of Lansing's Historic Cemeteries.
 There are various dated transcriptions and publications that have been done over the years.